 Ex Parte Temporary Protection Order

-If the judge grants an Ex Parte Temporary Protection Order, the judge will schedule a hearing within thirty (30) days so that the judge may hear both sides and decide whether or not to grant you an Order of Protection.
+If the judge grants an Ex Parte Temporary Protection Order, the judge will schedule a hearing within thirty (30) days so that the judge may hear both sides and decide whether or not to grant you a permanent Protection Order.

 Order of Protection

-Whether or not you are granted an Ex Parte Temporary Protection Order, the judge will schedule a hearing on your petition for an Order of Protection.
-At this hearing, the judge will listen to both you and the Respondent and if the Court finds by a preponderance of the evidence that domestic abuse has taken place, the Court will issue an Order of Protection.
+Whether or not you are granted an Ex Parte Temporary Protection Order, the judge will schedule a hearing on your petition for a Protection Order Order.
+At this hearing, the judge will listen to both you and the Respondent.
+If the Court finds by a preponderance of the evidence that domestic abuse has taken place, the Court will issue a permanent Protection Order.
 You must attend this hearing.
-You should bring with you any additional evidence of the abuse, such as witnesses, photos and medical records, etc.
+You should bring with you any additional evidence of the abuse, such as witnesses, photos, letters, emails, text messages, social media posts, recordings and medical records, etc.

 The main difference between this order and the temporary order is that the Respondent will be allowed to be present and may give evidence.
 If the Protection Order is granted it may be in effect for a fixed period of time not exceeding five (5) years from the date of the order.

-The Protection Order will order the Respondent to refrain from all acts of domestic abuse and may order the Respondent to move from the dwelling house which the parties share and to stay away from such residence.
-The Protection Order may order the abuser to stay away from your workplace as well.
+The Protection Order will require the Respondent to refrain from all acts of domestic abuseand prohibit any contact with you, directly or indirectly.
+The Order may also require the Respondent to move from the house where you live , to stay away from your house and tostay away from your workplace.

-The Protection Order may also grant you custody of any minor children, order the Respondent to pay child support and establish visitation rights, order the Respondent to obtain counseling, as well as any other injunctive relief the Court may deem necessary.
+The Protection Order may also grant you temporary custody of any minor children, order the Respondent to pay child support and establish parenting time rights on a temporary basis, order the Respondent to obtain counseling, as well as any other injunctive relief the Court may deem necessary.

 EVEN IF YOU ARE GRANTED A PROTECTION ORDER, YOU MAY ALSO SEEK CRIMINAL CHARGES AND OR ANY OTHER CIVIL RELIEF AVAILABLE UNDER SOUTH DAKOTA’S LAW.